Toe River Arts: One Truly Amazing North Carolina Arts Supporter

 Artist (and Community) Support

-The support Toe River Arts provides to its artists and community is almost too hard to quantify, though it starts with promoting the work of members.
-Producing physical and digital advertising and participating media interviews takes up quite a bit of the council’s budget and energy, but there’s plenty of more time and space to help members.
+The support Toe River Arts provides to its artists and community is almost too hard to quantify, though it starts with promoting members’ work.
+Producing physical and digital advertising and participating in media interviews takes up quite a bit of the council’s budget and energy, but there’s plenty of more time and space to help members.

 When you visit either location in Burnsville or Spruce Pine, you’ll find galleries filled with Toe River Artist-created works.
 Toe River Arts also offers grant opportunities for area artists to apply for funding for equipment and educational opportunities.

 Another example of artist support is the work done with Mayland Community College‘s small business center.
-Through this initiative, help is offered to any artists who want to set up social media or an e-commerce platform.
+This initiative offers help to artists who want to set up social media or an e-commerce platform.

 Toe River Artists